RaysceneNS/rayscenens.github.io/_posts/2017-10-28-How-to-Setup-Owin_with_OAuth.md

 ---
-title: How-to Setup OpenIDConnect with Owin MVC
-excerpt: "Open ID Connect, is a protocol that extends Open Auth with basic profile support.
-Implementing it in an Owin MVC project is straight forward."
 tags: [OAuth,.Net]
 ---

-# OpenIDConnect in Owin MVC project
+# How-to Setup OpenIDConnect in OWIN MVC project

+Open ID Connect, is a protocol that extends OpenAuth with basic profile support.
+Implementing it in an OWIN (Open Web Interface for .NET) MVC project comes down to a series of steps.

 ## Overview